korkemzharylkap/korkemzharylkap/README.md

 ## Hi there 👋
 I'm Korkem Zharylkap, a sophomore at the University of Notre Dame majoring in Business Analytics and minoring in Computing & Digital Technologies.
 I am passionate about data analytics, machine learning, and AI.
-I code can code in Python and R. Here you'll find some of the projects I've been working on.
+I code in Python and R. Here you'll find some of the projects I've been working on.

 ## About Me